swirlai/swirl-search/docs/Quick-Start-Enterprise.md

 The Docker version of SWIRL does *not* retain any data or configuration when shut down!

 {: .highlight }
-SWIRL includes SearchProviders for Google Web (via their Programmable Search Engine offering), Arxiv.org, European PMC, Google News and SWIRL Documentation to get you up and running right away.
-The credentials for the Google Cloud API are shared with the SWIRL Community.
+SWIRL includes five (5) Google Programmable Search Engines (PSEs) to get you up and running right away.
+The credentials for these are shared with the SWIRL Community.

 {: .highlight }
 Using SWIRL with Microsoft 365 requires installation and approval by an authorized company Administrator.
 For more information, please review the [M365 Guide](M365-Guide.md) or [contact us](mailto:hello@swirl.today).